jli40-smith/CSC120-A8/reflection.md

 - What additional methods (if any) did you implement alongside those listed in the interface?
 I implemented some constructors and accessors and manipulators for the Game and Item classes.
 They allow a player to interact with Items which have attributes that, for instance, allow Items to return a String description of what they are.
-The Game class aggregates Items in a Hashtable to track which Items are available to the Player or unavailable (for example, after those Items are used, the references to them are lost).
+The Game class aggregates Items in a Hashtable to track which Items are available to the Player.
+The Item class also has a overridden toString() method which prints out the description of an Item.

 - What worked, what didn't, what advice would you give someone taking this course in the future?